Structural Change, Employment, and Inequality in Europe: an Economic Complexity Approach: Results

-We now move to the relationship between structural change and wage inequality.
-First, we look at the link between structural change and the wage gap between top (9$^{th}$ decile) and bottom (1$^{st}$ decile) wages.
-The wage gaps appears to contract as a result of labour reallocation towards knowledge-intensive industries, as indicated by columns (1) and (4) in Table \ref{tab:reg_wage91}.
-However, it is not clear whether this result is driven by lower wages in the top of the distribution, or higher wages at the bottom.
-In order to further explore this, Tables \ref{tab:reg_wage51} and \ref{tab:reg_wage95} show respectively the results for the wage gap between 5$^{th}$/1$^{st}$ and 9$^{th}$/5$^{th}$ deciles.
-Interestingly, the wage gap between median and bottom salaries narrows (columns 1 and 4 in Table \ref{tab:reg_wage51}) as a result of structural change, while the ratio between salaries at the 9$^{th}$ and 1$^{st}$ decile doesn't show any association with structural change (Table \ref{tab:reg_wage95}, columns 1 and 4).
-We conclude that the reduction in the wage gap between top and bottom wages results from bottom wages growing at a faster rate than top wages.
-In order to rationalise this result, it is worth going back to the specialisation matrix described in figure \ref{fig:biwcm}.
+The combination of these results, therefore, suggests that the reduction in the wage gap between top and bottom wages is driven mainly by changes at the bottom of the wage distribution.
+In order to rationalise this result, it is worth going back to the specialisation matrix described in Figure \ref{fig:biwcm}.
 As countries move to more complex industries, they drop the least complex ones, as indicated by the "emptier" top-left corner of the matrix.
-Assuming a positive correlation between complexity and average wages, it can be inferred that the reduction in wage inequality is driven by the fact htat the low-paid jobs in the least complex sectors disappear, making the 1$^{st}$ decile of the salary distribution go up.
-Although this conjecture is yet to be tested at the present stage of the research, it represents one of the next steps in the analysis conducted in this paper.
+Assuming a positive correlation between complexity and average wages, it can be inferred that the reduction in wage inequality is driven by the fact that the very low-paid jobs in the least complex sectors disappear, making the 1$^{st}$ decile of the salary distribution go up.